John Hart Hunter

-Early life
+Early life and education

-John Hart Hunter was born on May 3, 1807.
-His father, John Hunter, emigrated from Dublin, Ireland to Philadelphia in 1805 and then soon to New York where he worked as a bookkeeper.
+His father, John Hunter, emigrated from Dublin, Ireland to Philadelphia in 1805 and then moved to New York where he worked as a bookkeeper.
+Hunter, a superb mathematician, soon gave up business for teaching.
 The elder John Hunter married Sarah Hart of White Plains.

-Hunter, a superb mathematician, soon gave up business for teaching.
-He also passed on his love for scholarship to his only son, John Hart Hunter.
-The younger Hunter developed his early education through extensive reading at the Apprentices' Public Library in New York.
+John Hart Hunter was born on May 3, 1807 in New York City.
+From his father, he gained a love of scholarship.
+The younger Hunter developed his early education through extensive reading at the Apprentices' Public Library in New York and particularly enjoyed reading the Waverly novels of Sir Walter Scott.

-College life
+Union College

 John Hart Hunter entered college directly into the Junior Class at Union in 1824.
 He quickly became one of the leading academic scholars of the school at age 17.
-When Arthur Burtis Jr. entered Union in 1825 (also as a Junior following two years at Columbia), college president Eliphalet Nott personally insisted Hunter take him under his wing as a roommate.
+When Arthur Burtis Jr. entered Union in 1825, also as a Junior following two years at Columbia, college president Eliphalet Nott personally insisted Hunter take him under his wing as a roommate.
 Thus Hunter's plans for a single room were disrupted, and indirectly President Nott set the stage for the foundation of Kappa Alpha.

 On November 26, 1825, John Hart Hunter founded the Kappa Alpha Society, the world's first Greek letter social fraternity, along with eight other students: six of them seniors in the class of 1826, and two juniors of the class of 1827.
+The first meeting was held in Hunter's dorm room and included discussions of the zodiac.

-Upon graduating near the top of his class at Union in 1826, Hunter was admitted to the Princeton Theological Seminary where he studied until 1828.
+Upon graduating near the top of his class at Union in 1826, Hunter was admitted to Princeton Theological Seminary where he studied until 1828.

-After Union
+Some records list him as having received a Doctor of Divinity degree, but as early as 1932 it was unclear what institution had awarded the degree.

+Career

+Pastor

-Hunter was called in 1828 to serve as pastor of the Congregational Church of Fairfield, Connecticut.
-During his six-year tenure at Fairfield, he developed into a powerful preacher.
+Hunter was ordained on December 17, 1828 at the Congregational Church of Fairfield, Connecticut and served as pastor there until January 1834.

-John Hunter married Julia Maria Judson in 1830.
-Julia was a well-educated member of a prominent Stratford, Connecticut, family.
-She was born on January 11, 1811, in Stratford to Daniel and Sarah Judson.
-Julia graduated from Troy Female Seminary in 1827.
-John and Julia Hunter had nine children, including Daniel Judson Hunter, Julia E. Hunter, Kate P. Hunter, James Hunter, Mary H. Hunter and four others.

-John Hart Hunter went on to serve as pastor of churches at West Springfield, Massachusetts, Bridgeport, Connecticut, and Danville, Kentucky.
+Hunter went on to serve as pastor of the First Congregational Church in West Springfield, Massachusetts.
+At his installation as pastor on August 25, 1835, a sermon was delivered by William B. Sprague on the topic of religious ultraism.
+He was dismissed from the post in February 1837.
+He also briefly served as pastor of a congregation in Shrewsbury, New Jersey in 1837.

+He served as a pastor in Bridgeport, Connecticut from 1839 to 1845.
+During this period, Hunter was described as "brilliant" but also "eccentric" and "impulsive".
+He was described as "a man of genius, but of that type of genius which is often erratic ... [and] sometimes approaches the borderland to insanity."
+After serving as pastor in Bridgeport, he retired from the pulpit as he was often frustrated by the "dogmatic and ecclesiastical systems with which I found myself connected."